 - Relative quantification of proteins and proteomes by stable isotope labeling (SILAC, TMT or dimethyl), using high resolution and high mass accuracy LC-MS and LC-MS/MS.

-- Identification of phosphorylation and other post-translational modifications.
+- Identification of phosphorylation and other post-translational modifications on single protein level.

 - Data analysis for all of the services listed above.